 - A. Each CMHSP shall have a Committee to review and approve or disapprove any plans that propose to use restrictive or intrusive interventions.
-A psychiatric hospital, psychiatric unit or psychiatric partial hospitalization program licensed under 1974 PA 258, MCL 330.1137, that receives public funds under contract with the CMHSP and does not have its own Committee must also have access to and use of the services of the CMHSP Committee regarding a behavior treatment plan for an individual receiving services from that CMHSP.
-If the CMHSP delegates the functions of the Committee to a contracted mental health service provider, the CMHSP must monitor that Committee to assure compliance with these standards. - B. The Committee shall be comprised of at least three individuals, one of whom shall be a board certified behavior analyst or licensed behavior analyst, and/or licensed psychologist as defined in Section 2.4, Staff Provider Qualifications, in the Medicaid Provider Manual, Behavioral Health and Intellectual and Developmental Disabilities Chapter, with the specified training; and at least one member shall be a licensed physician/psychiatrist as defined in the Mental Health Code at MCL 330.1100c(10).
-A representative of the Office of Recipient Rights shall participate on the Committee as an ex-officio, non-voting member in order to provide consultation and technical assistance to the Committee.
+A psychiatrichospital or psychiatric unit licensed under 1974 PA 258, MCL 330.1137, that receives public funds under contract withthe CMHSP and does not have its own Committee, must also have access to anduse of the services of the CMHSP Committee regarding a behavior treatment planfor an individual receiving services from that CMHSP.
+If the CMHSP delegates thefunctions of the Committee to a contracted mental health service provider, the CMHSP must monitor that Committee to assure compliance with these standards. - B. The Committee shall be comprised of at least three individuals, one of whom shall be a board-certified behavior analyst or licensed behavior analyst, and/or licensed psychologist as defined in Section 2.4, Staff Provider Qualifications, in the Medicaid Provider Manual (MPM), Behavioral Health and Intellectual and Developmental Disabilities Chapter, with the specified training; and at least one member shall be a licensed physician/psychiatrist as defined in the Mental Health

+Code at MCL 330.1100c(10).
+A representative of the Office of Recipient Rights (ORR) shall participate on the Committee as ex-officio, non-voting member in order to provide consultation and technical assistance to the Committee.
 Other non-voting members may be added at the Committee's discretion and with the consent of the individual whose behavior treatment plan is being reviewed, such as an advocate or Certified Peer Support Specialist.

-- C. The Committee, and Committee chair, shall be appointed by the agency for a term of not more than two years.
+- C. The Committee and Committee chair shall be appointed by the agency for a term of not more than two years.
 Members may be re-appointed to consecutive terms. - D. The Committee shall meet as often as needed. - E. Expedited Review of Proposed Behavior Treatment Plans: